Nabaki/NabakiCollectors/README.md

 Here are some customed collectors which can help you in everyday life.

-* SingleElementCollector : reduce a list to an element.
+* SingleElementCollector : like findFirst, but throw exception if there is more than one element.
 Go to SingleElementCollectorTest to see examples of this Collector.
-    * zeroOrOne : None if empty, Some(element) or throw if multiple elements
+    * zeroOrOne returns None if the stream is empty, Some(element) or throw if multiple elements
-    * onlyOne : return the only element in list or throw
+    * onlyOne returns the only element in list or throw if none or multiple